Volunteer Centre Sutton

 Volunteering takes place in the users home, over the telephone or out in the community.

-- Good communication skills, the ability to listen in depth
+- Good communication skills, including the ability to listen in-depth

-- The capacity to work alone, but also to know when it is necessary to seek help and advice.
+- The ability to work alone, but also know when to seek help and advice.

 - Good organisational skills, to plan activities or groups to attend together.